Olympus E-M10 II vs Canon 200D

 - More modern: Was introduced somewhat (1 year and 10 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the 200D is the clear winner of the contest (14 : 8 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 200D emerges as the winner of the match-up (14 : 11 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Olympus E-M10 II vs Canon 200D